 19. Stop For A Beer

-Ithaca is no longer just for wine lovers because you can come and sip IPAs, porters and stouts all summer long.
+Ithaca is no longer just for wine lovers.
+You can come and sip IPAs, porters and stouts all summer long.
 Craft breweries are popping up not only in Ithaca, but all over the NY Finger Lakes region.
-For those looking to sample Ithaca’s best breweries, we recommend:
+If you’re looking to sample Ithaca’s best breweries, we recommend:

 20. Purity Ice Cream